iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/All Pairs Shortest Paths.md

 ### **Floyd Warshall**
 Let $G = (A, N)$ be a directed graph satisfying the general assumptions for the label correcting shortest path algorithm.

-**Lemma: All Pairs Optimality Conditions**
+**Lemma-1 | All Pairs Optimality Conditions**
 >$d(i,j)$ represents the shortest cost of $i-j$ directed path if and only if $d(i, j) \le d(i, k) + d(k, j) \;\forall i, j, k \in N$.

+**Observations**:

+This is literally the metric space inequality.

 **Proof**:

-Following the same idea as [[../../CSE 000 Basics Algorithms/Characterizations Shortest Paths from Source]].
+Following the same idea as [[../../CSE 000 Basics Algorithms/Single Source Shortest Path Optimality Conditions]].
 We skip the proof here because they are really similar.

 **The Generic Labeling Algorithms**
 > One algorithm that asserts the optimality path conditions repeatedly will terminate and achieve optimality at the end.

-**Theorem: All Pairs Shortest Path Recursion**
+**Thm-1 | All Pairs Shortest Path Recursion**
 > let $d^{(k)}(i ,j)$ denotes the low cost $i-j$ directed path only using nodes $1, 2, \cdots, k - 1$, then it satisfies the conditions:
 > $d^{(k + 1)}(i, j) = \min(d^{(k)}(i, j), d^{(k)}(i, k) + d^{(k)}(k, j))$.
 >